 - Follow VCU News on Twitter and Facebook.

 - Call VCU OCPE at (804) 828-1322 during regular business hours.

 - Call the location where the class is being held.

-- Follow the local media for school closings.
+- Follow the local media for all closings.

 The following policies apply to students and participants attending noncredit courses and events.